How to Make Fermented Honey Garlic: A Simple Guide

 During the fermentation process, the sugar in the honey is consumed and slows down, making it unable to ferment more garlic safely.

 It will consume enough sugar not to be reused/repurposed for another batch without another sugar infusion.

 Let the honey garlic ferment for about a month.
 But the longer you can wait, the more amazing it will taste.
 Honey garlic can ferment for several years, darkening and tasting out of this world.

 I suggest fermenting several jars at a time so you can try them for one month, three months, and then a year + to experience the different flavor profiles.

 Is it safe for people who have diabetes to eat fermented honey garlic?

 The fermenting process does not break down ALL the fructose glucose in the honey.

-Although most of the fructose glucose will be consumed during fermentation, there is still plenty of sugar left that would affect blood sugar levels.
+Although most of the fructose glucose will be consumed during fermentation, plenty of sugar remains that would affect blood sugar levels.

 What if my raw honey is solid?
 Can I melt it?

 Yes, as long as it stays below 40 C / 104 F, you won’t accidentally kill the probiotics.